ASU/webspark-drops-drupal7/profiles/panopoly/modules/contrib/panelizer/README.txt

 VIEW MODES

-Panelizer will allow yout panelize each view mode individually.
+Panelizer will allow you panelize each view mode individually.
 One view mode, the "Full page override" is not actually a view mode; it uses Page Manager to completely override the output of the page the entity is viewed one.
-This will often conflict somewhwat with the Default view mode.
-It is reommended that you do not panelize both the Default and the Full page override, but instead pick whichever one you think is most needed.
+This will often conflict somewhat with the Default view mode.
+It is recommended that you do not panelize both the Default and the Full page override, but instead pick whichever one you think is most needed.
 The actually difference between the two are quite subtle: Placement of the title is different, and the comment form will not appear in the default view mode but it will appear in the full page override.

 PERMISSIONS

-Once panelizer is enabled for an entity/bundle combination, it may be necessary to visit People >> Permissions and give users appropriate permissions.
+Once Panelizer is enabled for an entity/bundle combination, it may be necessary to visit People >> Permissions and give users appropriate permissions.
 All of the Panelizer tabs have their own permission, and if these are revoked it is possible to create panelized entities that can